niiinja/mprogProject/report.md

 Then Scraper, using JSOUP, connects to this URL and searches for event titles in the HTML (assuming that the titles will be the most frequently occuring headers).
 The Scraper then continues to scrape for an event's page-URL, date, time and image-URL by scraping the ancestors of the title elements, or the event's own webpage itself.
 When all this information is collected, the Scraper creates an event object and stores it in the events-table in the database.
 The events are shown in a list in the CalendarActivity, sorted by date.
-When a user clicks an event, it takes them to the DetailActivity, which shows the details of this event.
+When a user clicks an event, it takes them to the DetailActivity, which shows the details and image (by using the Picasso library) of this event.
 The DetailActivity also triggers the Scraper to search for a description (the longest paragraph on the event-page).
 An event can be stored as "saved" in the DetailActivity, so that it will show up in the CalendarActivity when the "show saved events" option is selected.

+### Necessary for functionality
+- JSOUP "a Java library for working with real-world HTML" https://jsoup.org/
+- Picasso "a powerful image downloading and caching library for Android" https://square.github.io/picasso/
+- SQLite database

+### Datasources
+Can in theory be any HTML/CSS website's event page.
+However, some websites will work better than others.

+These are some websites to test this application with (in order of most to least satisfying output):
+- subbacultcha.nl/events
+- mu.nl/nl/about/agenda
+- tolhuistuin.nl/agenda/
+- tac.nu/programma
+- ndsm.nl/evenementen
+- radar.squat.net/events/city/Amsterdam
+- meervaart.nl/theater/programma
+- deschoolamsterdam.nl/nl/programma
+- ruigoord.nl

 ### Classes and modules
 CalendarActivity: displays all the (saved) events that are stored in the database.